-If you have the sniffles, a rash, or any other sign of an allergic reaction, our board-certified can provide expert treatment at Midlands Family Urgent Care!
+If you have sniffles, rash, or any other sign of an allergic reaction, our board-certified doctors can provide treatment at Midlands Family Urgent Care!
 You do not need to schedule an appointment, just walk-in and we will be happy to see you shortly!
 Please call us for more information.
-We serve patients from Papillion NE La Vista NE, Ralston NE, Omaha NE, Offutt AFB NE, Richfield NE, Gretna NE, Bellevue NE and Springfield NE.
+We have 2 convenient locations to serve you in Papillion NE, and Omaha NE.

 When you suffer from allergic reactions, especially if you have more than one allergy, it can feel as though your body and mind are not on the same page.
 Whether it is a food or environmental trigger, an allergic reaction can cause you to always worry about what you eat or what is present in the air around you.
 Here at Midlands Family Urgent Care, we empathize with anyone who suffers from allergic reactions and take allergic reaction treatment seriously.
 As such, we would be happy to provide exceptional allergic reaction treatment to you to help you feel more in control of your life!

 The four different types of allergic reactions are as follows:

 - Type I: Immediate hypersensitivity (Anaphylactic reaction): Anaphylactic allergic reactions are the most common and potentially most severe, specifically when anaphylactic shock occurs.
 Examples include food allergies, insect bites, pollen, and animal dander.

 - Type II: Cytotoxic reaction (Antibody-dependent): Examples include blood transfusion reactions, newborn incompatibility, and various autoimmune diseases.

 - Type III: Immune complex reactions: Examples include rheumatoid arthritis, farmer’s lung, and lupus.